 2) Avocado ‘Ice Cream’

-Yes you read that right, avocado ice cream.
-It is a thing and tasty, healthy thing at that; it makes for a very unique, cold, sweet treat that you should give a try.
-As we all know avocados are a powerhouse of nutrition.
+Yes, you read that right—avocado ice cream!
+It is a thing and a tasty, healthy thing at that.
+It makes for a very unique, cold, sweet treat that you should give a try.
+As we all know, avocados are a powerhouse of nutrition.
 One-half of an avocado, which is about 100g, contains 160 calories, 2g of protein, 8.5g of carbohydrates, and 14.7g of fat.
-Avocados contain healthy, monounsaturated fats; these healthy fats help lower other unhealthy fat levels which have been found in some cases to decrease your risk of stroke or a heart attack.

-While avocados provide tons of nutrition they do come with a higher calorie count due to their higher (healthier) fat content, so keeping to normal portions may be best for your over all diet goals.
+While avocados provide tons of nutrition, they do come with a higher calorie count due to their higher (healthier) fat content, so keeping to normal portions may be best for your overall diet goals.

 3) Banana ‘Nice Cream’